 Opt for a Professional Irrigation Audit

 If you find the sprinkler system startup steps are too confusing or intimidating, call a professional.
-Irrigation systems are complex and making mistakes in starting up your sprinkler system can be costly.
+Irrigation systems are complex and making mistakes in spring sprinkler maintenance can be costly.
 A professional can inspect your sprinkler system and make any repairs in a timely manner.